 Designer Giles Cadle made his Royal Opera debut in 2015, creating the designs for the world premiere of Matt Rogers’s The Virtues of Things in the Linbury Studio Theatre.

-Cadle’s theatre credits include Ten Billion for the Royal Court, The Kitchen, His Dark Materials (Olivier Award for best set design) and Mother Clap’s Molly House for the National Theatre, Six Characters Looking for an Author for Young Vic, King Lear for Liverpool Everyman and Young Vic, No Man’s Land for Gate Theatre Dublin, The Tempest and A Midsummer Night’s Dream for the Royal Shakespeare Company, The Distance From Here and The Hypochondriac for the Almeida, A Life in the Theatre for the Apollo, West End, and The Frogs in the Lincoln Center, New York.
+Cadle’s theatre credits include The Treatment for the Almeida, Ten Billion for the Royal Court, The Kitchen, His Dark Materials (Olivier Award for best set design) and Mother Clap’s Molly House for the National Theatre, Six Characters Looking for an Author for Young Vic, King Lear for Liverpool Everyman and Young Vic, No Man’s Land for Gate Theatre Dublin, The Tempest and A Midsummer Night’s Dream for the Royal Shakespeare Company, The Distance From Here and The Hypochondriac for the Almeida, A Life in the Theatre for the Apollo, West End, and The Frogs in the Lincoln Center, New York.

 News and features

 Our quick guide to this world premiere from composer Matt Rogers and librettist Sally O'Reilly, a co-commission between The Royal Opera, Aldeburgh Music and Opera North.